Developing Auxora for the Treatment of Acute Pancreatitis

 Study Design

-The target population for Auxora™ in the recently completed Phase 2b CARPO Clinical trial is AP patients with accompanying SIRS, which we estimate to be approximately 100,000 patients per year in the United States.
+The target population for Auxora™ in the completed Phase 2b CARPO clinical trial was AP patients with accompanying SIRS, which we estimate to be approximately 170,000 patients per year in the United States.

 For more details on the clinical trial, please visit: A Study of Auxora in Patients with Acute Pancreatitis and Accompanying SIRS (CARPO).